BSVino/MathForGameDevelopers/Readme.md

 Tinker
 ------

 This code is built on top of Tinker, Lunar Workshop's internal game engine.
-I ripped out a bunch of stuff so that it's much more simpler.
+I ripped out a bunch of stuff so that it's much simpler.
 As MFGD progresses and new things are learned, I'll add those things back into the engine.

 If you want the actual thing you can find it in the [SMAK source code](https://github.com/BSVino/SMAK), it's much more fully featured.
-It has materials and a GUI and lots of other neat stuff.
+It has materials and a console and a GUI and lots of other neat stuff.

 Licenses
 --------